koschaos/koschaos.github.io/blog/2023_recap.md

   > [!TIP]
   > As an aside - if you haven't heard of DeepMind before (now a Google subsidiary), check out the documentary on Netflix called "AlphaGo" about how DeepMind's AlphaGo AI program beat one of the top-ranked Go players in the world.

-- :book: *Humankind: A Hopeful History* - Rutger Bregman, translated by Erica Moore, Elizabeth Manton
+- 📖 *Humankind: A Hopeful History* - Rutger Bregman, translated by Erica Moore, Elizabeth Manton

   Technically, this is on my list as a 2014 book, in that I started it in December and finished it in January!
 Yet another book from an author who was interviewed on Scott Galloway's podcast!!